Tj-Ward/beautiful-brains/README.md

 Beautiful-Brains was created from a collection of personal scripts.
 These tools saved me a lot of time making figures for presentations that are visually pleasing.
 I also used these features to create lightbox-style QC images for automated neuroimaging pipelines.

-## AI Disclaimer

-This project originated as a collection of human-coded scripts.
-Claude Code (Sonnet 4.6) and Codex (GPT-5.5) were used to convert a working codebase into a Python package.
-These AI tools restructured and rewrote nearly everything.
-Future development will continue using AI-assisted coding tools.

 ## Installation

 Install the current [Beautiful-Brains release](https://pypi.org/project/beautiful-brains/) with `pip`: